BC Tourism and Hospitality Employment Tracker

 Key Takeaways:

-• Employment in BC’s Tourism and Hospitality sector decreased by 3.8% from 336,500 in February 2024 to 323,750 in March 2024.
-Employment change varied across all regions, increasing in the Cariboo, Kootenay, and Vancouver Island regions, and decreasing in the Lower Mainland, Northern BC, and Thompson Okanagan regions.
+• Employment in BC’s Tourism and Hospitality sector increased by 2.9% from 332,000 in September 2024 to 341,500 in October 2024.
+Employment change decreased in the Cariboo, Thompson Okanagan, and Northern BC regions.
+Employment change increased in the Lower Mainland and Vancouver Island regions and remain relatively unchanged in the Kootenay Region.

 Chart 2 displays Tourism and Hospitality employment information for each of the economic development regions in BC Users can select data for each region at the right-hand side of the chart.
 Display options include line chart or bar chart.
 Users may also compare employment data across regions for a single selected year.
 This option is available by clicking the Invert Options button at the bottom right of the chart window.